ilampirai/magentoone/README.md

 NOTE: There is a tiny little dot in the end

-This will get basic files for building our git image.
+This will get basic files for building our docker image.
 Then start the build using
 > docker build -t {sitename}/magento .

 NOTE: There is a tiny little dot in the end

 This will take some time wait till the docker finish building.
-Once done Docker will bring a success message.
-(50% of work done :) )
+Once done, Docker will bring a success message.

 ### How to run :
 Using the docker image we build we can bring the server up in seconds.